-Studies have shown that within four years of emancipation from foster care, 24 percent of young adults have been homeless.
+Studies have shown that within four years of emancipation from foster care, 24% of young adults have been homeless.
 YWCA Greater Cleveland’s response to this data resulted in the creation of Independence Place, which offers permanent supportive housing with 23 apartments (one-third accommodating children).

-In the past seven years about 50 young people have left Independence Place and are living in the community.
-More than 80 percent have maintained their housing and are thriving.
+In the past seven years, approximately 50 people have left Independence Place and are living in the community.
+More than 80% have maintained their housing and are thriving.

 Community NIA (Nurturing Independence and Aspirations)